aneetdutta/CrossLink_CCS/README.md

 - Python 3
 - Poetry for Python dependency management
+- Rust and Cargo for the optimized sniffer and mapping stages
 - SUMO, if running the SUMO mobility pipeline
-- Rust/Cargo, if running the optimized sniffer or mapping stages used by the artifact

 Install Python dependencies from the repository root: